syed-abdurrahman/Introduction_To_AI_Programming/README.md

 # 🤖 Introduction to AI Programming – Lab Work & Tasks

 This repository contains **lab exercises and practical work** for the course **Introduction to AI Programming**.
-The purpose of this repository is to provide students with **hands-on experience in Python programming and basic Artificial Intelligence concepts**.
+The purpose of this repository is to provide us with **hands-on experience in Python programming and basic Artificial Intelligence concepts**.

 ---